 3. Now a window will appear in which insert the size to be shrink to create new volume Type the size in MB.
 As I have typed 1024 to create the disk of 10GB.
 And then select shrink.

 After that, a new unallocated space will be shown which is used to create a new volume.

 When shrink volume the primary partition will be shown as unallocated space and the logical drive as free space.
 And the unallocated space can’t be used to create new logical drive or vice versa with free space to create a new primary drive.

 Now to create new drive follow these steps:-

-- Then assign the drive letter and then in next window type the way to format the disk and then click finish in next window.
+- Then assign the drive letter and then in the next window type the way to format the disk and then click Finish in the next window.

 After that, a new volume will be created.
 To create in volume from logical volume follow the same steps as the primary volume.

 This is the simplest method by which you can easily shrink an existing partition.
 I think this article is helpful for you if you have any doubts related to Networking then Simply solved through the comment section and also provide feedback to us.
 Because your feedback is valuable to us.
 If you found this article helpful for you then share it with your friends and Also, follow our blog for further updates.